fyrus7/FyrusDigitalAlarmClock/README.md

 # About
-- I search online but looks like no one is making an button editable alarm with DS3231 RTC use the module eeprom instead use the MCU eeprom.
+- I search online but looks like no one is making an button editable alarm with DS3231 RTC that use the module memory.
+But averyone is using the MCU eeprom to save the alarm set.
-- if the alarm is save into MCU memory, when sleep mode is involved there is no way to wake the clock without external interrupt.
+- if the alarm is save into MCU memory, when sleep mode, there is no way to wake the clock without tapping on external interrupt button.
 - when the alarm is save into MCU eeprom, DS3231 cannot wake the board with its Interrupt pin (SQW).
-- the only way to make the Interrupt pin usable is to save the alarm time into DS3231 memory not MCU memory.
+- the only way to make the Interrupt pin usable is to save the alarm time into DS3231 memory.
+-
-- So, here it is...I just made an alarm clock with interrupt enable so I can use oled display and turn the display off all the time and only wake it when I want to see time and when the alarm is triggered :)
+- So, here it is...I just made an alarm clock with interrupt enable so I can turn the oled display off and turn it on only when i want to see time or when the sets Alarm is triggered :)

 # Fyrus Digital Alarm Clock
 * 12 Hour Clock Display [ AM / PM ]